iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 1. Complex partially observable Markov game environment, with challenges like sparse rewards, imperfect information, micro control, etc.
 2. Designed specifically to test multi-agent collaboration and coordination.
-3. Maps of different difficulties and complexities to evaluate performance.
+3. Maps of different difficulties and complexities to evaluate performance, such as the super hard map`3s5z_vs_3s6z` and the easy map `3m`.

 ## Code-level Analysis